brython-dev/brython/www/doc/en/attributes.md

 -------------------------------

-The elements in a page have attributes and methods that depend on the element type ; they can be found on many Internet sites
+The elements in a page have attributes and methods that depend on the element type ; they are defined by the W3C and can be found on many Internet sites.

 Since their name may vary depending on the browser, Brython defines additional attributes that work in all cases :